Industrial Disease Claims

 Fill out our quick contact form and one of our experts will get back to you at a time that suits you!

 Industrial injuries are one of the most common claim types in the UK.
-They contribute significantly to the number of claims in the UK every year.
-Your employer has a duty of care to make your working environment as safe as they can.
-If you have had an injury due to poor working conditions, contact The Compensation Experts.
-We can help you claim the compensation you may be entitled to.
+They contribute significantly to the total number of claims every year.
+Your employer has a duty of care to ensure your working environment is safe.
+If you have suffered an industrial injury due to poor working conditions, contact The Compensation Experts.
 Our panel of solicitors have years of experience in industrial injury compensation claims.

 What is an Industrial Disease Claim?

-There is a broad range of conditions that can be classed as an industrial disease.
-Some of the common cases we handle include:
+There are a range of conditions that qualify for industrial disease and industrial injury compensation claims.
+Some of the most common industrial disease cases we handle include: